densikat/Robot-Simulator/README.md

 #####PLACE X,Y,DIRECTION

 **Purpose:** Places robot on tabletop.
-Only valid if robot is not on board alread, will be discard otherwise.
+Only valid if robot is not on board already, will be discard otherwise.

 X = X coordinate on tabletop to place robot.
-Valid inputs: 1-5 Y = Y coordinate on tabletop to place robot.
-Valid inputs: 1-5 DIRECTION = Direction for robot to face.
+Valid inputs: 0-4 Y = Y coordinate on tabletop to place robot.
+Valid inputs: 0-4 DIRECTION = Direction for robot to face.
 Valid inputs are NORTH, SOUTH, EAST, WEST

 #####MOVE